graemegowans/pxd/process_pxd.md

 read forthcoming publications
 -----------------------------

 Load (`read_xlsx()`) the list of forthcoming publications saved from ProcXed.
 This uses the location and filename that we stored earlier.
-It also renames columns to match the Access files and drops only keeps (`select()`) the listed columns:
+It also renames columns to match the Access files and only keeps (`select()`) the listed columns:

 ``` r
 # Read the data - these are files from ProcXed report